 Think of your disagreement as a partnership where you are both hoping to arrive at the best solutions to an issue.
-When your mindset is stuck in the dichotomy of win-lose, you are stuck in mindset of “I am right and you are wrong.”
+When your mindset is stuck in the dichotomy of win-lose, you are stuck in a mindset of “I am right and you are wrong.”
 This attitude will more likely trigger the backfire effect.
-Adapt an objective framework that keeps you emotionally unhooked and where neither of you take things personally.
+Adopt an objective framework that keeps you emotionally unhooked and where neither of you takes things personally.

 These books are affiliate links and I may receive a small monetary gain at no cost to you.
 I only recommend products or resources that I value.